105 – Lakehead University

 |80-84.9%||$750||$750||Renewable for up to 4 years, providing an 80% average is achieved in each academic year.|

-Qualified students will be awarded the best scholarship from either of the 2 rounds; your offer can never go down.
+We will award qualified students the best scholarship from either of the 2 rounds; your offer can never go down.

 Lakehead University Presidential Scholarships

-Awarded annually to outstanding Canadian high school students who have achieved a minimum 90% average, demonstrated leadership qualities and made significant contributions to their high school and community.
-Up to 2 scholarships valued at $30,000 ($7,500/year x 4 years).
+We award the Lakehead University Presidential Scholarships annually to up to 2 outstanding Canadian high school students who have achieved a minimum 90% average, demonstrated leadership qualities and made significant contributions to their high school and community.
+Valued at $30,000 ($7,500/year x 4 years).